Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: Semiharmonic characterisation

 and upper value $\overline{V}$ defined as

 where $G$ and $H$ satisfy the assumptions outlined above.
 For ease of notation, the objective function is denoted

-The optimal stopping game has a Stackelberg equilibrium if the upper and lower values coincide, i.e. $\underline{V}\left( x\right) =\overline{V} \left( x\right) =:V\left( x\right) $ for all $x\in I$.
+The optimal stopping game has a Stackelberg equilibrium if the upper and lower values coincide, i.e. $\underline{V}(x) =\overline{V}(x) =:V(x)$ for all $x\in I$.
 In \cite{EP} and \cite{EV} it is shown via probabilistic means that this game exhibits a Stackelberg equilibrium when both (\ref{integ assumption}) and (\ref{boundary assumption}) hold.
 The assumptions in \cite{EV} are slightly more general, in which case the Stackelberg equilibrium is determined by how the objective function is specified at the natural boundaries.
-A saddle point is a pair of stopping times $\left( \tau ^{\ast },\sigma ^{\ast }\right) $ such that for any other stopping times $\tau ,\sigma $